 Recommended Ground Rule Topics Visitors Are you happy for them to invite friends to your home after school?
+What about after a night out?
 Do they need to ask permission every time?
-LILA's policy is no overnight visitors unless your student is 18 or over and you are happy with the arrangement Bedtime What time do you expect them to be in their bedroom for in the evening?
+Bedtime What time do you expect them to be in their bedroom for the evening?
 What are the household bedtimes?
-Is there a difference between weeknights and weekends?
+Is there a difference between week nights and weekends?
 Noise Particularly important for those with children - from what time do you expect them to keep the noise down?
-If you or your family are likely to be disturbed by the noise from the bathroom, we suggest you tell the student what is the latest/earliest they could have a shower.
-Smoking If you accept smokers, where it is permitted for them to smoke?
-Where should they dispose of their cigarette butts?
+If you or your family are likely to be disturbed by the noise from the bathroom we suggest you tell the student what is the latest / earliest they could have a shower.
+Smoking If you accept smokers where it is permitted for them to smoke?
+Where they should dispose of their cigarette butts?
 Alcohol How do you feel about them drinking alcohol in your home?
 What about in their room?
-If there are children in the property is there a safe place for alcohol to be stored?
+If there are children in the property is there a safe place for alcohol to be kept?
 Chores What household tasks would you like them to help with?
 Washing up?
 Stripping their bed?
 They are to be treated as a member of the family so consider what would be reasonable for them to do to help in the home.
 Food Can they prepare a snack in the kitchen outside of meal times?
 How do you feel about them taking food into their room?
 What can they use from your food/drink supplies?
 Laundry Where are they to put their dirty clothes?
 What laundry facilities can they access?
 Will you do any laundry for them?
 If so, when?
-Some students may be uncomfortable with you seeing their used underwear, consider providing a pillowcase for discretion.
-LILA's policy is, minimum, one load of clothes washing and one load of towels/bedding washed per week.
+When will you replace their used towels/bedding?
+Some students may be uncomfortable you seeing their used underwear, consider providing a pillowcase for discretion.
 Internet Do you have a data limit on your internet access they need to know about?
 Is there a family computer they can use or must they use their own device?
 Telephone Can they use your house phone?
 What about for international calls?
 Can you advise them on internet-based (usually) free alternatives like Skype, WhatsApp and Google Hangouts?
 Their Room Establish the boundaries of when you may enter their room.
 What access will you need?
 Changing the bed, fresh towels, hoovering/dusting.
 When will you do these things?
 What cleanliness do you expect of them in their room?
 Picking up clothes, tidying things away, taking out dirty pots?
-Your Room Under what circumstances may they enter your bedroom/private bathroom etc.?
+Your Room Under what circumstances may they enter your bedroom / private bathroom etc?
 What about the rooms of your children?
 Meals Establish a routine of meals times.
 Do you want them to contact you if they are running late?
 Have you talked about the food that they do and do not like?
 Television Can they help themselves to a family tv such as in the living room?
 Safety Do they know how to safely use a gas cooker?
 Do they have any medicines that should be kept out of the reach of children?
 What should they do if they find a fire?
 Is there anything that might put them, or family members, at risk that they should be aware of?
 Drugs Some countries have different drug laws to the UK.
 Be clear that they are not tolerated in your home and are illegal in the UK.